voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.84.1 is scheduled for 6/7/2023 between 2:30am and 3:30pm CST

+Changes related to Integrity of Processing (fixes)
+* BE-442    Fixed in Transcribe App: Voice Signature sample playback always plays from the beginning of audio
+* BE-443    Fixed in Transcribe App: Transcription fails because unable to find the speaker

+All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
+If nothing is reported in the specific category then it means there were no such relevant changes in this release.

-### Minor release 1.84.0 is scheduled for 6/6/2023 between 1am and noon CST
+### Minor release 1.84.0 is scheduled for 6/6/2023 between 10am and noon CST

 This releaase includes a significantly more accurate Spanish real-time model.